 Special Collections & Archives is dedicated to acquiring books and collections that enhance our department’s strengths as well as increase the diversification of our holdings, in formats as well as subjects, e.g., original correspondence, writings, photographs, financial and legal records, pamphlets, journals, artwork, and artifacts.
 The Department is also active in digital initiatives and welcomes physical materials that may be digitized, as well as born-digital or electronic records.

 SJSU Special Collections items are non-circulating, and use of fragile or archival materials will be permitted in the Special Collections Reading Room during open hours only.
-As a service to SJSU alumni, the Department provides photocopies of course descriptions and schedules for a fee, upon request, deliverable by U.S. mail.

 Before coming to the Reading Room, maximize your time with these strategies:

 1. Consult the Library Catalog (OneStart) and the Online Archive of California (OAC) to identify relevant materials.
 The catalog can be searched for books and collections: https://library.sjsu.edu/ The OAC is collection-specific and features finding aids for collections of personal papers and institutional records at SJSU: http://www.oac.cdlib.org/about/

 2. If you need research advice, call the Reading Room at 408.808.2062 or e-mail firstname.lastname@example.org.

 3. The Reading Room is open Mondays-thru-Thursdays from 11-6, Fridays from 11-5, and Saturdays from 1-5.
 We are part of a secure area on the 5th floor of the MLK Library that includes our neighbors, the Center for Steinbeck Studies, the Center for Beethoven Studies, and the California Room.